jostylr/event-when/eventwhen.md

 [example]()

-    // removes f from "full:event"
+    // removes f from "full:bob"
-    emitter.off("full:event", f);
+    emitter.off("full:bob", f);
-    // removes all handlers to all events with :event as last emitter.off(/\:event$/);
+    // removes all handlers to all events with :bob as last emitter.off(/\:bob$/);
     // removes all listed events
     emitter.off(["first", "second"], f);
     // function filter